Semi Finals Fixed 28th July Single Venue reserve play by 4th August 2 venues

 By entering a cup competition, a club accepts that in the event of winning a competition, that club will send a representative to the League Dinner to receive the relevant trophy.
 The League reserves the right to refuse entry to future competitions to any club who fails to send such a representative.

-1 For an experimental period covering the 2017 season the division 3 cup competition will be based on a 20/20 format.
+1 For period covering the 2019 season the division 1 cup competition will be based on a 20/20 ROUND ROBIN format.

-2 The Management Committee will review the operation of the competitions in time for the 2017 A.G.M.
+2 The Management Committee will review the operation of the competition in time for the 2019 A.G.M..

-3 In all rounds prior to the semi finals, each club will be responsible for arranging a panel umpire, or qualified umpire listed in the Handbook, and for their payment.
-If agreed with the Umpire’s Secretary prior to the match a non-panel umpire may be used, but, this must be someone who has attended an umpires’ course run by the Westmorland League.
+3 In all rounds prior to the semi finals, each club will be responsible for arranging a panel umpire listed in the Handbook, and for their payment.
+If agreed with the Umpire’s Secretary prior to the match a non-panel/listed umpire may be used, but, this must be someone who has attended an umpires’ course run by the Westmorland League.
 In such cases the Umpire’s Secretary will inform both Clubs and the League Secretary of the appointment.

 4 The League will arrange umpires for all semi finals and finals.
 Normal League rules will apply to payment of these umpires.

-5 The batting side will provide the fielding side with the match ball to use.
-In the final this should be a Westmorland League new ball which will be provided by the League.
+5 The batting side will provide the fielding side with the match ball to use which must be a Westmorland League Ball.
+In the final this will be provided by the League.

 8 The matches will consist of one innings per side of 20 six bowl overs.
 No bowler may bowl more than one fifth of agreed overs.
 In the event of any bowler breaking down and being unable to complete an over, the remaining balls shall be bowled by another bowler and such remaining balls will count as a full over as far as a bowlers limit is concerned.
 Prior to the game, if weather conditions dictate, a game may be reduced up to a minimum of 10 overs per innings if both captains agree.